ahrebel/rhesustracking/README.md

 > - **Optional Gaze Mapping Training:** Improve mapping accuracy by fine–tuning the calibration model with paired training data.
 > - **Visualization:** Generate plots, heatmaps, and other summaries to visualize gaze distribution.
 > - **Cross–Platform:** Designed to run on macOS and Windows systems with CPU–only setups.
+> - **Enhanced with Head–Pose Estimation:** In addition to eye detection, the system now estimates head pose using additional facial landmarks.
+This extra step makes the gaze tracker robust against variations in head position and ensures that the mapping from eye–coordinates to screen coordinates remains accurate even when the subject’s head moves.

 ---